TheLegion007/PHP_Form/README.md

 # PHP_Form
-A database driven single php webpage using HTML, CSS, Javascript . used sql in backend to store information of the user
+A database driven single php webpage using HTML, CSS, Javascript .
+Have Used MySQL in backend to store information of the user.